 Cultural Experience in Tokyo

-Classic experiences such as tea ceremony or kimono dressing, are a great classic that you can find in many Japanese cities even less famous, as in the pretty Kitsuki Town, where I walked among Samurai houses wearing a Kimono, so for this reason I’ll not include those ones into special experiences to do in Tokyo, although they are absolutely interesting and recommended.
-Actually, I recommend to do tea ceremony in Kyoto, there is a more realistic atmosphere in my opinion 😀
+Classic experiences such as tea ceremony or kimono dressing, are great classics that you can find in many Japanese cities even less famous, as in the pretty Kitsuki Town, where I walked among Samurai houses wearing a Kimono, for this reason, I’ll not include those ones into special experiences to do in Tokyo, although they are absolutely interesting and recommended.
+Actually, I recommend doing the tea ceremony in Kyoto, there is a more realistic atmosphere in my opinion 😀

 Samurai Kembu Experience